Connecting to Kafka Using Dekaf

 1. Create a Dekaf materialization connector

-• The full task name, which includes your materialization name, will be used as the username when consumers connect to Dekaf.
+The full materialization name, which also includes your organization/prefix, will be used as the username when consumers connect to Dekaf.

 2. Set Up Your Kafka Client